atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 - Unit, integration and e2e tests passing.
 - Manual test for upgrade->downgrade->upgrade path will be performed.
-- Asses the state of the [NodeMaintenance feature](https://github.com/kubernetes/enhancements/issues/4212) and other components interested in using the Evacuation API.
+- Asses the state of the [NodeMaintenance feature](https://github.com/kubernetes/enhancements/issues/4212) and other components interested in using the EvictionRequest API.
 - Re-evaluate whether adding additional metrics and events would be helpful.
 And update the KEP with existing ones.
-- Consider adding information to a pod to indicate that it is being evacuated.
+- Consider adding information to a pod to indicate that it is being evicted by EvictionRequest.
 For example via a condition.

 #### GA

 - Every bug report is fixed.
 - E2E tests should be graduated to conformance.
 - Re-evaluate whether adding additional metrics would be helpful.
-- At least one Kubernetes workload (e.g., Deployment) should support evacuation to fully test the new API and flow.
+- At least one Kubernetes workload (e.g., Deployment) should support eviction request to fully test the new API and flow.
-- Adoption: look at all the consumers of the API, especially the instigators and evacuators.
+- Adoption: look at all the consumers of the API, especially the requesters and interceptors.
 Look at how the API is being used and see if there are any pain points that we could address.
-- Evaluate whether we can make changes to the eviction API to increase the safety for applications and help with Evacuation API adoption.
+- Evaluate whether we can make changes to the eviction API to increase the safety for applications and help with EvictionRequest API adoption.
 See [Changes to the Eviction API](#changes-to-the-eviction-api) for more details.

 #### Deprecation